huggingface/hub-docs/docs/hub/collections.md

 **Public** collections appear at the top of your profile or organization page and can be viewed by anyone.
 The first 3 items in each collection are visible directly in the collection preview (1).
 To see more, the user must click to go to the collection page.

 Set your collection to **private** if you don't want it to be accessible via its URL (it will not be displayed on your profile/organization page).
 For organizations, private collections are only available to members of the organization.

+### Gating Group Collections (Enterprise Hub)

+You can use a collection to [gate](https://huggingface.co/docs/hub/en/models-gated) all the models/datasets belonging to it, allowing you to grant (or reject) access to all of them at once.

+This feature is reserved for [Enterprise Hub](https://huggingface.co/docs/hub/en/enterprise-hub) subscribers: more information about Gating Group Collections can be found in [our dedicated doc](https://huggingface.co/docs/hub/en/enterprise-hub-gating-group-collections).

 ### Ordering your collections and their items